Why Is My Great Pyrenees So Aggressive? Here’s why

 Territory is extremely important to Great Pyrenees.
 Homes, yards, vehicles, and even familiar walking routes may all be viewed as areas requiring protection.

-Aggression may increase when strangers approach the property, enter the home, or move near fences.
-Some dogs may also react aggressively to sounds or movement they cannot see, such as neighbors or passing cars.
+Some dogs may also react aggressively to sounds or movements they cannot see, such as neighbors or passing cars.

 Without guidance, territorial aggression can intensify with age as the dog becomes more confident in its role as protector.